bwoody13/autodiff-puzzles/README.md

-Run the completed puzzles in Google Colab.
+Run the completed puzzles in Google Colab by opening the notebook and pressing the link.